BetterWayElectronics/secure-wireguard-implementation/README.md

 global black lists due to spamming and other illegal activity.
 My ASN is also not part of the Spamhaus Project ASN-DROP list; if it were then I would certainly not continue using my hosting provider.

+## Troubleshooting ##

+During my time with this setup I have found and discovered various small issues, here are my quick fixes for them.

+### Wireguard Cannot Compile ###

+In `/usr/src/wireguard-1.0.20200623/socket.c` add these two lines after the #include's:

+-   `#undef ipv6_dst_lookup_flow`
+-   `#define ipv6_dst_lookup_flow(a, b, c, d) ipv6_dst_lookup(a, b, &dst, c) + (void *)0 ?: dst`

+Now as root run `/usr/lib/dkms/dkms_autoinstaller start`

+If this does not work read the following and follow it `https://www.wireguard.com/compilation/`

+Now emove lines 95, 96, 97 and 99 from `compat.h`
+Compile and install as per the official guide

+### Knockd Not Starting at Boot ###

+Confirm the issue with `systemctl is-enabled knockd.service`, if it comes up as `static` then edit `/lib/systemd/system/knockd.service` and add this to the bottom:

+-   `[Install]`
+-   `WantedBy=multi-user.target`
+-   `Alias=knockd.service`

+Run the following: `systemctl enable knockd.service` and `systemctl is-enabled knockd.service` it should now come up as `enabled`.

+### Unbound Not Starting at Boot ###
+Confirm if port 5353 is not already in use by something else with `lsof -i -P -n | grep LISTEN` Kill the PID of whatever is already using that port.
+If it is Avahi you can disable it from booting with the following commands:

+-   `systemctl stop avahi-daemon.socket`
+-   `systemctl stop avahi-daemon.service`
+-   `systemctl disable avahi-daemon`

+I have found that on boot DNSCrypt will start before Unbound, causing the same issue.
+Just kill DNSCrypt and start it again after Unbound.

+### Websites Timeout Sporatically After Reboot ###
+If you have changed the MTU it likely went back to the default and thus your client side settings are not matching, causing dropouts.

+If this is not the issue change the wg0 MTU to `1480`.
+Again, ensure that your client matches the MTU settings of the wg0 interface!